Updated April 17, 2020

 Add any applicable federal nonbankruptcy exemptions.

 This list includes the majority of bankruptcy exemptions available in Virginia.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Virginia may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+In addition, Virginia may have changed the amounts since this list was last updated.
+Consider checking with your local bankruptcy court or a local attorney.